 He promises his cousin that he’ll be back once he tends to his sick mother, but we all know that never happens.
 This is a huge move which sets into motion … well, everything.

-We don’t know much about Jack’s time in Vietnam, except that he was there with his brother Nicky (did he return with him?), and someone over there gave him a necklace with the Buddhist symbol of purpose on it.
+Here’s what we know about Jack’s time in the Vietnam War: He and his brother Nicky served there together.
+His brother Nicky dies there.
+And someone over there gave him a necklace with the Buddhist symbol of purpose on it.
 That necklace becomes very important in 1997 and 2017.

 Jack returns from the Vietnam War.